Often readers ask us about what is a blog, and how is it different from a website?

 Basically, you will be able to get started for $2.75 per month.

-After purchasing hosting, you can head over to our guide on how to start a blog for complete step by step instructions.
+After purchasing hosting, you can head over to our step by step guide on how to start a blog for detailed instructions.

 We hope this article helped answer your questions about what is a blog and what’s the difference between a blog and a website.
 You may also want to see our list of the most useful tools to manage and grow your WordPress blog.